Monterey County Main Jail

 Satellite View of Monterey County Main Jail

 When someone you care about gets locked up, it's tough to figure out all the ins and outs of jail life.
 From sending mail to visiting, there are a lot of things to sort out.
 And getting info about the arrest?
 Not always easy.
 That's where this webpage comes in handy.
-It's here to help you get a handle on how things work at Monterey County Main Jail so you can stay connected and support your loved one behind bars.
+It's here to help you get a handle on how things work here so that you can stay connected and support your loved one behind bars.

-The Monterey County Main Jail is a detention center located at 1410 Natividad Rd Salinas, CA which is operated locally by the Monterey County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
+The Monterey Co Jail is a detention center located at 1410 Natividad Rd Salinas, CA which is operated locally by the Monterey County Sheriff's Office and holds inmates awaiting trial or sentencing or both.
 Most of the sentenced inmates are here for less than two years.
 Monterey County accepts inmates from surrounding towns, Salinas Police Department, and the US Marshal's Service.

 New detainees arrive at the jail regularly, with some being released on bail, placed under pretrial services caseloads, supervised by probation agencies, or released on recognizance with a court appearance agreement.
 Those who are not released await their court appearances at the jail, receiving accommodations including bedding and meals.
-You can see all the arrest records for California here.

 Inmate Locator